 Riverside’s investment dramatically improved the social housing and the quality of life for residents.
 However, the area suffers from a relatively low level of home ownership and a lack of affordable homes for sale.
-It has higher than average poverty and unemployment.
+It had higher than average poverty and unemployment.
 In addition Riverside inherited huge swathes of poorly designed, and under-used open space that added nothing positive to peoples’ lives.
 With its vibrant community and good local amenities, there is a demand in Lee Valley for affordable homes to buy.
-If the lack of homes for sale and the poor environmental quality of the area were not addressed, Riverside’s investment in the area could be put at risk.
+Riverside could see that their significant investment in the social housing would not be enough on its own.
+As a partnership we needed to tackle the lack of homes for sale and poor open spaces, to support the regeneration.

-The shared vision for Lee Valley is to:
+The shared vision for Lee Valley was to:

-- Increase and enhance the range and attractiveness of residential offer in Lee Valley in line with the objectives of the Liverpool City Region.
+- Improve the range and attractiveness of the local residential offer in line with the objectives of the Liverpool City Region.

 - Improve the quality of place for existing residents and to attract new households.

 - Diversify the range and tenure of homes and increase the long term sustainability of the Lee Valley estates.